Skip to main content

 • Personal — Only you can see this index

-• Company — Everyone on your account can see this index
+• Company — Everyone associated with your company account can see this index

 Click Create new index to finish.